angelynpham/the-weekday/README.md

 # The-Weekday
-The-Weekday is a remade fan site of the artist The Weeknd.
-It serves as a project for learning website development and serves as the final project in CMSC398M.

 ## Introduction
-The-Weekday is a website project aimed at providing a modern and interactive fan experience for followers of The Weeknd.
-This project was developed as part of CMSC398M course, serving as a final project to demonstrate the skills and knowledge acquired in website development.
+Welcome to The-Weekday repository!
+This project is a recreated fan site of the renowned artist The Weeknd.
+It was developed using Figma for prototyping and HTML/CSS for website implementation.
+The aim of this project was to provide a modern and interactive fan experience while also serving as a learning opportunity in Figma and website development.

+## Project Details
+- **Figma Prototype**: The prototype for The-Weekday was created using Figma.
+You can view the prototype [here](https://www.figma.com/file/2inrMPIqfuQyPv48IYmGz3/Angelyn-Pham%2C-Sheldon-Douglas%2C-Anh-Le?type=design&mode=design&t=DdmUQr3haui11ZCQ-1).
+- **HTML/CSS Implementation**: The design from Figma was translated into a fully functional website using HTML and CSS.
+- **Final Project**: The-Weekday was developed as the final project for CMSC398M, a course focusing on website development.

+## Contributors
+- **Angelyn Pham**
+- **Sheldon Douglas**
+- **Anh Le**